Akhilesh53/ImageFilteringServer/Readme.md

 Changes to be done:

-1. Create .env file with name imagefilter.env and put variable names inside it
+1. Create .env file with name imagefilter.env and add below variable names in it

 ```